Great African Journey

 Crossing the border into Namibia today, we’ll head to the country’s capital, Windhoek.
 You might want to take a look around and visit places like the Alte Feste fortress and museum, check out the Reiterdenkmal monument, or walk the trails and see the wildlife at the Daan Viljoen Game Reserve.

 We’ll start the day with a visit to the Penduka Village Restaurant & Shop that helps support the local community.
-We’ll grab some lunch and then make our way to Etosha National Park.
-Spend the afternoon spotting rhinos, elephants, giraffe, zebra, lions and hyenas in the national park.
+We’ll grab some lunch and then continue to Waterberg Plateau.
+A vast table mountain, rising up from the plains, Waterberg is one of the most striking sights in Namibia.
+Hike the trails of the National Park or relax by the pool on the campground.

-Enjoy a whole day’s safari!
-More than 100 mammal species call Etosha National Park home, and today you’ll get the chance to spot a huge number of animals.
-We’ll head over to the salt pan as well, to get a good look at the huge array of birds from pelicans to flamingos.
+Enter Etosha and set off into the wilds on a safari drive.
+More than 100 species of mammal call Etosha home, including rhinos, lions, elephants and giraffes.
+We’ll head over to the salt pan as well, to get a good look at the huge array of birds, from pelicans to flamingos.

-Leaving Spitzkoppe on day 32, we’ll travel to Swakopmund and get settled at our lodge before heading out to explore the historic town.
-There’s plenty to do here, so over the next couple of days, why not go quad biking, jump out of a plane on a tandem skydive, or go on a guided cultural tour of the city?
+Leaving Spitzkoppe on day 32, we’ll travel to the adrenaline capital of Namibia, and get settled at our lodge before heading out to explore the historic town.
+There’s plenty to do here, so over the next couple of days, why not go quad biking, do a tandem skydive, or go on a guided cultural tour of the city?

 Day 34-35: Namib Desert